qiujunzhang03-7/GR5293-peft-medical-vqa/docs/REPORT.md

 For paired binary outcomes (correct / incorrect), McNemar's test asks whether the two methods disagree symmetrically.
 We use the *exact* binomial form (rather than the chi-squared approximation) to keep the test valid even when the disagreement count is small.
 Recommended by Dietterich (1998) for paired classifier comparison.

-### 4.4 Hand-off interface

-The baseline and every LoRA run save `per_example_scores.json` containing aligned per-example correctness, F1, BLEU, and ROUGE-L scores.
-Members 2 and 3 load the same file and pass their own per-example scores plus any baseline (or LoRA) into `paired_bootstrap_ci_diff` or `mcnemar_test`.
-The result is a directly comparable, pre-registered statistical comparison.

----

 ## 5. LoRA experiments

-This is the Week 3–4 deliverable that goes beyond the original proposal's Member-1 scope.
+This is Week 3–4 work that goes beyond the original proposal scope.
 The pipeline is built, validated on 200 examples (quick run), and run across three ranks on the full 1,797-example training split.

 ### 5.1 Design